Manu10744/Manu10744/README.md

 ### What I find interesting 💡
 I like everything related to Software Development, DevOps and Natural Language Processing and really love the idea of Containerization ( Docker 🐳💙 ).<br>
-I'm also very in the developments of the automotive industry and I definitely would like to work in this field some day.
+I'm also very interested in the developments of the automotive industry and I definitely would like to work in this field some day.

 ### What I'm currently doing 💼
-I’m currently working as a **Working Student** in the field of Software Development.<br>
+I’m currently working as a Software Developer and I'm mostly working with Java at the moment.<br>

 #